betoval/OTOC/README.md

 # OTOC
-Basic plot of the behavior of the out-of-time-ordered correlator
+plot of the behavior of the out-of-time-ordered correlator